electroglodyte/storyverse-client/IMPLEMENTATION_NOTES.md

    - Created a toggle between overview and detailed views
    - Better presentation of complex style metrics

+## UI Update (May 2025)

+We've implemented a complete UI refresh to match the design mockups:

+1. **SideNav Component**
+   - Updated styling to use a lighter color scheme
+   - Replaced emoji icons with SVG icons for better visual consistency
+   - Improved active state styling for better navigation clarity
+   - Added proper padding and spacing for better readability

+2. **Layout Component**
+   - Updated header styling to use a clean white background
+   - Improved project selector with proper dropdown styling
+   - Added SVG icons to replace placeholder elements
+   - Better responsive handling for mobile devices

+3. **Dashboard Page**
+   - Implemented feature cards with consistent styling
+   - Added proper spacing and layout for the three main features
+   - Improved typography and links for better usability
+   - Focused on clean, minimal design that highlights key features

+4. **Samples Page**
+   - Updated filter design to match the mockups
+   - Improved empty state with better styling and clear call to action
+   - Enhanced grid/list view toggle with proper icons
+   - Updated sample card styling for better readability

 ## Next Steps

 1. **Complete Project Management**